natalieagus/50033-2022/_unity/1_unity_for_newborns_2.md

   {
       if (other.gameObject.CompareTag("Enemy"))
       {
-          Debug.Log("Collided with Gomba!");
+          Debug.Log("Collided with goomba!");
       }
   }
 ```

-By now, you should see the message “*Collided with Gomba*” printed out in the console whenever Mario collides with Gomba.
+By now, you should see the message “*Collided with goomba*” printed out in the console whenever Mario collides with goomba.

 # UI Elements
 Of course any game should have some kind of “start” button and a scoring system.
 To have our game looks something like the screenshot below (right), we need 3 GameObjects: